 In March 2002, we entered into a Purchase and Sale Agreement with Invensys plc pursuant to which we agreed to acquire IFC from Invensys for an aggregate cash purchase price of \$535.0 million, subject to adjustment pursuant to the terms of the Purchase and Sale Agreement.
 We and Invensys currently expect to close the IFC Acquisition in May 2002.
 See "Summary -- IFC Acquisition" and "Description of the IFC Purchase and Sale Agreement".
 We estimate that the cash funding requirements to consummate the IFC Acquisition, including the payment of related transaction fees and expenses, will be approximately \$560 million.
-In order to finance the IFC Acquisition, we will (1) issue common stock in this offering resulting in gross proceeds of \$252.0 million and (2) incur additional borrowings under the amended senior credit facilities of approximately \$350.0 million.
-We have agreed under the terms of the amendment to our existing senior credit facilities to apply the gross proceeds from this offering in excess of \$200.0 million to repay up to \$40.0 million of outstanding indebtedness under our revolving credit facility, with the remaining excess to be used to either reduce or repay on a pro rata basis a portion of the borrowings under our existing tranche A term loan facility, the Incremental Tranche A Term Loan and the New Tranche C Term Loan, in each case based on the actual amounts outstanding under our existing tranche A term loan facility and our revolving credit facility as of the closing of the IFC Acquisition.
-See "Summary --Financing for the IFC Acquisition".
+In order to finance the IFC Acquisition, we will (1) issue common stock in this offering, resulting in expected net proceeds of at least \$200.0 million, and (2) amend the terms of our existing senior credit facilities and incur additional borrowings thereunder of approximately \$360.0 million.
+To the extent that the net proceeds from this offering exceed \$200.0 million, we will either (1) reduce the amount of our additional borrowings under the Incremental Tranche C Term Loan by the entire excess amount or (2) we will apply such amount of the excess as is necessary to repay outstanding indebtedness under our revolving credit facility, with any remaining excess being used to reduce the amount of additional borrowings under the Incremental Tranche C Term Loan.
+See "Summary -- Financing for the IFC Acquisition".